The problem is systemic.

-On a side node, some buffoons, apparently fueled by sites such as Daily Kos (an idiotic left wing gripe rag which makes Michael Moore look like a physically fit, protestant Republican), are even going so far as to cite recent federal budget cuts as the direct cause of the flooding.
+On a side node, some buffoons, apparently fueled by sites like Daily Kos, are even going so far as to cite recent federal budget cuts as the direct cause of the flooding.
 (This nutty viewpoint has even infected Wikipedia.)

-One of their “facts” is that work on the Hammond Highway Bridge over the 17th St. Canal caused the breach.
-Of course, they disregard the fact that this project was initiated in Clinton’s administration (link, search for the word 17th).
+One of their “facts” against the Bush administration is that work on the Hammond Highway Bridge over the 17th St. Canal caused the breach.
+Of course, they disregard the fact that this project was initiated in prior president’s administration.
 Plus, look at the picture to the right.
-It shows that completed bridge at the top, the Hammond Highway bridge.
-Then look further down, quite a way away from the bridge, and you’ll find the levee break.
-Hardly a connection.
+It shows that completed bridge at the top.
+Further down, several houses south of the bridge, is the levee break.
+The link is at best vague.

-All of you Daily Kos-reading “let’s-not-let-facts-get-in-the-way-of-our-anti-bush-crusade weenies,” give me a break!
+All of you Daily Kos-reading “let’s-not-let-facts-get-in-the-way-of-our-anti-Bush-crusade” types, give me a break!
 Your silly arguments completely dissolve in the face of intractable questions like:

 - Is levee protection of a specific locality a proper federal issue?